 Well, I was in the middle of a meeting during the speed-networking portion of Virtuoso (in which journalists get just four minutes with each company) when I felt a text come in with Natalie‘s unique vibration.
 I apologized and said that I needed to make sure my wife was okay as she’s very pregnant.
 “Of course,” the hotel company rep told me.

 When I looked at the text, my eyes must have lit up because the rep asked me if everything was okay.
 It wasn’t.
 My wife was on her way to the hospital per the doctor’s recommendation.
 Her blood pressure, she told me over text, was too high and her blood sugar was too low.
-She had gestational diabetes, which is common among expectant moms and she had postpartum preeclampsia after giving birth to Jack so she was at high risk for preeclampsia this time around as well.
+She’d had postpartum preeclampsia after giving birth to Jack so she was at high risk for preeclampsia this time around as well.

 I told the hotel rep and he shouted me to go.
 I jumped up and called American Airlines to see if I could get on the next flight, which was in an hour and 15 minutes.
 Yes, AA said, but I’d have to check in at the airport.
 I handed my schedule to the organizer and apologized for having to run to the airport.
 “My wife,” I explained, “is on her way to the hospital.”